 TGah Editor: Change the paragraph below as follows (#3375, 4152):

-An S1G STA that supports TXOP sharing procedure may set the Relayed Frame field in the Frame Control field of Short Data, the Relayed Frame field in NDP Ack frames, and the Order field in the Frame Control field of an S1G RTS frame to 1.
+An S1G STA that supports TXOP sharing procedure may set the Relayed Frame field in the Frame Control field of Short Data frames (defined in 8.8 (MAC frame format for Short frames), the Relayed Frame field in NDP Ack frames, and the Order field in the Frame Control field of an S1G RTS frame to 1.
 Otherwise, it shall set the Relayed Frame field or Order field in any frame to 0 unless the frame is an NDP Ack frame used for flow control as described in 9.42o (Flow control).
 The S1G STA may use TXOP sharing to transmit to the relay(#3434) (relay AP or relay STA) either one Short Data frame or the last Short Data frame of the TXOP.(#3846)